Getting Started with Language Tree Online

 The following login instructions apply only for login from a web browser.

-Note: If your district uses Clever or ClassLink with single sign-on authentication, the student will click on the Language Tree Online application tile on their application portal instead of going through this step.
+If your district uses Clever or ClassLink with single-sign-on authentication, users will click on the Language Tree Online icon on their portal instead of going through this login screen.

 TIP: Try to allocate an assessment window of about a week to complete the Entry Assessments at the beginning of the school term.

-1. Start with having your students take all three of the ELD 1 Entry Assessments buckets in the following sequence:
+Have students take all three of the ELD 1 or ELD 2 Entry Assessments buckets in the following sequence:

-2. If students score below 90% in any one of these three areas, they should work on the lesson modules.
-If a student scores 90% or higher in any area, you can elect to have the student skip the corresponding module(s).
+If students score below 90% in any one of these three areas, they should work on the lesson modules.
+If a student scores 90% or higher in any area, the teacher can elect to have the student skip the corresponding module(s).

 The lessons are locked until the student takes the Entry Assessment for that corresponding module.